 The requirement to comply with the HSR Act is not limited to transactions that involve a change of control.
-As explained in greater detail below, any acquisition that results in the acquiring person holding more than \$75.9 million worth of the voting securities of another company (as adjusted annually each February to reflect changes in GNP) may require a filing, even if that amount represents a very small percentage of the total outstanding stock of the target.
-(However, acquisitions of less than 50 per cent of a non-corporate entity are not reportable.)
+As explained in greater detail below, any acquisition that results in the acquiring person holding more than US\$78.2 million worth of the voting securities of another company (as adjusted annually each February to reflect changes in GNP) may require a filing, even if that amount represents a very small percentage of the total outstanding stock of the target.
+(However, acquisitions of less than 50 per cent of a non-corporate entity are not reportable, and there is an exemption for up to 10 per cent of a corporation's voting securities.)